ovotech/gitoops/docs/blog_post.md

 We want to know:

 - Which repositories trigger jobs on pull requests and merges to the main branch?
 There's a couple of ways we can get this information:
-  - Repository Webhook configurations can tell us which repository events trigger a Webhook against specific CI/CD systems.
+  - Repository webhook configurations can tell us which repository events trigger a webhook against specific CI/CD systems.
   - Status checks can tell us a lot of about which kind of jobs are run on pull requests through their name.

 ### Secrets